abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/02-components/readme.md

 Both ways shown here will work and in the wild you may see it written both ways.

-## Reusing components in other files
+## Reusing Components In Other Files

 In order to be able to use our wine in another component, we must remember to export it.
 For more on import and export see [https://www.geeksforgeeks.org/es6-import-and-export/](https://www.geeksforgeeks.org/es6-import-and-export/)